chaoge525/soafee_demo/documentation/introduction.rst

     functionalities and facilitate deployment and orchestration of user application workloads.
 These tools and services include the Docker container engine, the K3s container orchestration framework, and Xen virtualization management software, together with their run-time dependencies.
+The integration of the Docker container engine and the K3s container orchestration framework is inherited from the ``meta-cassini-distro`` Yocto layer, as provided by Project Cassini.
 In addition, EWAOL provides supporting packages such as those which enable run-time validation tests or software development capabilities on the target platform.

   * **System software**:

     System software specific to the target platform, composed of firmware, bootloader and the operating system, as well as the Xen type-1 hypervisor when building an EWAOL distribution with hardware virtualization support.
-    Note that this system software is not directly developed as part of the EWAOL project, but is instead integrated from the meta-arm, meta-arm-bsp, and meta-virtualization Yocto layers in order to provide an example EWAOL reference stack on the N1SDP hardware target platform.
+    This system software is not directly developed as part of the EWAOL project, but is instead integrated from the meta-arm, meta-arm-bsp, and meta-virtualization Yocto layers in order to provide an example EWAOL reference stack on the N1SDP hardware target platform.